aberloro/MechaCar_Statistical_Analysis/README.md

 ### Deliverables
  - Liner Regression to Predict MPG
- - Summary Staatistics on Suspension Coils
+ - Summary Statistics on Suspension Coils
  - T-Test on Suspension Coils
  - Study Comparing MechaCar to the Competition